 Important: Cut the Nestle’s Semi-Sweet in pieces the size of a pea.
 Cream butter and add sugars and beaten egg.
 Dissolve soda in the hot water and mix alternately with the flour sifted with the salt.
 Lastly add the chopped nuts and the pieces of semi-sweet chocolate.
 Flavor with the vanilla and drop half teaspoons on a greased cookie sheet.
 Bake 10 to 12 minutes in a 375° F. oven.
 Makes 100 [Ed: sic] cookies.
 Every one will be surprised and delighted to find that the chocolate does not melt.
 Insist on Nestle’s Semi-Sweet Chocolate in the Yellow Wrap, there is no substitute.
-This unusual recipe and many others can be found in Mrs. Ruth Wakefield’s CookBook “Toll House Tried and True Recipes,” on sale at all book stores.—Adv." -- In: Syracuse Herald-Journal.
+This unusual recipe and many others can be found in Mrs. Ruth Wakefield’s CookBook “Toll House Tried and True Recipes,” on sale at all book stores.—Adv.” — In: Syracuse Herald-Journal.
 Syracuse, New York.
 10 April 1940.
 Page 24.

-Ruth added the recipe to her cookbook in a later revision, with this note: "At Toll House we chill this dough overnight.
+“At Toll House we chill this dough overnight.
 When ready for baking, we roll a teaspoon of dough between palms of hands and place balls two inches apart on greased baking sheet.
 Then we press balls with finger tips to form flat rounds.
 This way cookies do not spread as much in the baking and they keep uniformly round.
 They should be brown through, and crispy, not white and hard as I have sometimes seen them.”

 “Ruth Wakefield, a superlative cook and hostess, is the proprietress of The Toll House at Whitman, Mass.
-This lovely old Cape Cod house was built in 1709 as a Toll House where passengers ate and changed horses.
+This lovely old Cape Cod house was built in 1709 as a Toll House [Ed: note this is factually incorrect] where passengers ate and changed horses.
 Her success is attributed to the fact she has the ability to adapt recipes from all over the world to suit average tastes.
 In three years’ time her dining room grew from seven tables, to 61 tables, with a constant waiting line.
 When I visit the Toll House, I order their Broiled Live Lobster.
 This is the way they prepare it:

 Place lobster on its back.
 Hold large claws firmly.
 With sharp knife begin at mouth and make incision, then split shell the entire length of body and tail.
 Remove stomach and intestinal canal, and a small sack back of head.
 Crack large claws and lay lobster open as flatly as possible.
 Brush meat with melted butter.
 Season with salt and pepper.